jadensiow/-Project_Planner_Web/README.md

 - Users are able to assign task to specific individual

+- Users are able to check the project activity history

 - Users are able to check the project overview by clicking the gantt chart
 - Users are also to choose a new background by clicking random background